Embattled crypto exchange FTX files for bankruptcy - NewsBreak

 The company ended by saying any future communications about its status “will be less frequent that what our clients and other stakeholders are used to.”

-Bitcoin tumbled immediately after the letter was posted, losing close to 5% before inching back above $17,000 overnight.
-The original cryptocurrency, bitcoin had been hovering around $20,000 for months before the FTX’s problems became public this week, sending it briefly to around $15,500.
+Bitcoin tumbled immediately after the letter was posted and is trading below $17,000.
+The original cryptocurrency, bitcoin had been hovering around $20,000 for months before FTX's problems became public this week, sending it down briefly to around $15,500.

 Comments / 0